cerkit/kbd_ortho_12x4_proton/README.md

  This hasn't been tested.

- It has a Qwiic connector to the left of the proton.
+ It has a Qwiic connector (for I2C integration) to the left of the proton.
 The connector can be purchased from Sparkfun.
 It's the only surface mount component on the board.
 It's connected to the I2C1 pins on B6 and B7 of the Proton.

  [Qwiic connector](https://www.sparkfun.com/products/14417)